sam-keen/ecotuned/README.md

 ### Recommendation Engine

-The core of the app is a pure, synchronous function:
+The core of the app is a pure, synchronous function (`lib/recommendations.ts`):

 ```typescript
 generateRecommendations(